Being able to manage your time!!!

 Analyze all tasks and priorities and divide these between urgent / not urgent versus important / not important.

-As a business owner, plan your time and organise your work so that you are never spent any time working on issues that are ‘not important’.
+As a business owner, plan your time and organise your work so that you never spend any time working on issues that are ‘not important’.
 These tasks should be delegated or outsourced e.g. admin duties, organising a meeting schedule, filing, etc. An e-mail inbox, social media, unimportant meetings, etc. are all examples of ‘stuff’ that just need to be dumped!
-Allowing distractions like these results on huge time wasting habits.
+Allowing distractions like these results in huge time-wasting habits.

-• Create a template for every day / week and month with allocates time periods for specific tasks.
+• Create a template for every day/week and month with allocated periods for specific tasks.
 At ActionCOACH we refer to this as a default diary.
-Analyzing and prior planning of our time according to specific tasks helps a lot to prevent wasting time and to ensure efficiency.
+Analyzing and prior planning our time according to specific tasks helps a lot to prevent wasting time and to ensure efficiency.

 • Create this default diary in advance e.g. every Friday afternoon or Sunday evening.
 Gather all information and material to ‘hit the road running’

-• Make use of daily ‘to-do-lists’ and physically tick all tasks completed!
-This helps toward a sense of achievement and momentum gained as the lists ‘gets done’!
+• Make use of daily ‘to-do lists’ and physically tick all tasks completed!
+This helps toward a sense of achievement and momentum gained as the lists ‘get done’!

-If one schedules on importance and not urgency – the urgent will almost never happens!
+If one schedules on importance and not urgency – the urgent will seldom happens!